The Belgravia Centre Blog

 Dermatologists Advocate Proactive Treatment for Alopecia Areata

 Amongst treatments which can be effective, Dr Elise Olsen of Duke University Medical Centre says that topically applied Minoxidil can be particularly useful in the treatment of Alopecia.
 She also refers to topical steroid use, but notes that with steroids there is the risk of side effects, such as acne.
-Belgravia’s specially formulated 12.5% minoxidil cream is designed specifically for patchy alopecia areata and has worked effectively to regrow hair in hundreds of cases.
+High strength minoxidil has been seen to effectively combat mild to moderate cases of patchy alopecia areata and has produced significant regrowth for many Belgravia clients.

 Alopecia Areata